TigerGraph-DevLabs/TG-Snowflake-Connector/README.md

 This project enables users to load data from Snowflake database into TigerGraph database easily.
 For more details, refer to the [**documentation page**](https://github.com/TigerGraph-DevLabs/TG-Snowflake-Connector/wiki/TigerGraph-Snowflake-Connector-Documentation)

+**If you:**
-If you are a developer and would like to look at the source code, the code is located in 'src' folder.
+* are a developer and would like to look at the source code, the code is located in `src` folder.

-If you just want to use the connector, you can find the artifacts in 'assets' folder or review 'tests' folder.
+* just want to use the connector, you can find the artifacts in 'assets' folder or review `tests` folder.

-You can use QuickStart to get started with the connector.
+> Note: You can use QuickStart to get started with the connector or visit the [**documentation page**](https://github.com/TigerGraph-DevLabs/TG-Snowflake-Connector/wiki/TigerGraph-Snowflake-Connector-Documentation)

 ## 2. QuickStart